 We did not find a high probability of a positive association with NOx in our analyses, in contrast with a previous study, though that study did not include EC.38 NOx is also highly correlated with EC (0.95 to 0.96 in our study), which is expected given that they are both combustion products commonly associated with emissions in urban environments.
-EC exposure was more strongly associated with 1-year than for 5-/10-year average concentrations, which may indicate that the previous year may be the most relevant exposure window.
-We do not expect that these results are attributed to reverse causation, as we have lagged these 1-year exposures by one year already prior to diagnosis, and there was likely little substantial residential movement in the year before ALS diagnosis.75
+EC exposure was more strongly associated with 1-year than for 5-/10-year average concentrations, which may indicate that the previous year of exposure may be the most relevant exposure window relevant to traffic-related exposures and ALS; this is biologically plausible, as this critical exposure window would be at the pre-symptomatic stage of underlying ALS progression, where traffic-related pollution exposure may add to the ongoing cellular or molecular process of the disease, to the point where the body can no longer compensate and subsequently enters the clinical phase.82–84 We do not expect that these results are attributed to reverse causation, as we have lagged these 1-year exposures by one year already prior to diagnosis, and there was likely little substantial residential movement in the year before ALS diagnosis.85 We do not expect that calendar time was a potential source of confounding, as the controls were matched by age and year of birth, and therefore would have been close in time to the cases.
+The null joint association, combined with the largest associations from traffic-related pollutant in all models found with EC, further indicates that EC may be driving the association of air pollution with ALS, thought further analysis will be necessary to confirm this.

 Our study used one the largest number of ALS patients ever included in an environmental health study.
 Another strength of our study is that we leveraged highly correlated traffic pollutants and Bayesian hierarchical modeling and were able to estimate independent and joint traffic-related pollutant associations, as well as an overall traffic estimate.
-Although we have adjusted implicitly (by matching; age, sex, year of birth, vital status) and explicitly for many common covariates (SES, civil status, residence, place of birth), we cannot rule out residual confounding (e.g., from smoking or body mass index (BMI)).
-However, to induce confounding bias, any unaccounted-for variable would have to influence both ALS diagnosis and air pollution.
-BMI, previously associated with ALS,76,77 would not confound the association between traffic-related air pollution and ALS,75 as pollutant concentrations are derived independently from BMI distribution.
-Any BMI-air pollution association in our study, thus, would be via SES, for which we adjusted at both the individual and parish level.
+Although we have adjusted implicitly (by matching; age, sex, year of birth, vital status) and explicitly for many common covariates (SES, civil status, residence, place of birth), we cannot rule out residual confounding; while Body Mass Index (BMI) is not suspected as a confounder of the air pollution-ALS association, since BMI does not appear to cause variation in air pollution, we could not directly test this as we did not have BMI data for cases and controls in our study.
 Exposure measurement error is inevitable, as any modelled exposure will be inaccurate to some degree.
-However, any error is not likely correlated with ALS diagnosis, and therefore any bias would be towards null.78
+However, any error is not likely correlated with ALS diagnosis, and therefore any bias would be towards null.86 While a previous study found that ALS ascertainment from the Danish National Patient Register was highly reliable,48 outcome misclassification cannot be ruled out, nor can the possibility that date of diagnosis and symptom onset were irregularly aligned.
+While our analysis adjusted for SES, which was based on each participant’s household, many couples in Denmark cohabitate.
+This would not be captured by our analysis, and ALS diagnosis in relation to cohabitation status should be further investigated.87